Oh, Michelle writes up and edits posts, and then publishes them on our employee app, Team Sutter.

 “I love meeting someone who says they don’t like it.
 Because that’s my opportunity to address the ‘why.’
 Those conversations are so interesting.
 One person once said, ‘I’m not going to download this app because I have all of these privacy concerns.’
 I was like, ‘OK, do you mind sharing some of them?’
 It ended up that she had a job that involved IT privacy and security.
 So, I was able to say, ‘Well, I totally respect where you’re coming from, but let me give you just a brief rundown of the security in place with Dynamic Signal.’
 That’s how you earn trust and win at adoption.”

-Why are you looking forward to Summit?
+Why do you like Summit?

 “I love conferences that get people having similar challenges in a room together.
 My goal is to be helpful.
 I want to provide information and just brainstorm.
 I don’t have all the answers.
 But no matter where we’re all working or our different industries, we all have a lot in common.
 We’ve been in that same place, trying to solve the same issues.
 So, we can really learn from one another.”